goblimey/learn-unix/README.md

 and
-a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface, and the learn software becomes valuable again.
+a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface.
+So the learn software becomes valuable again.

 In 2019 I made learn much easier to use by reworking it